 Use Nourishing Products That Promote Hair Growth

 Certain ingredients found in hair products may stifle your growth process.
 Dorsey recommends using shampoos and conditioners that are SLS-, SLES-, paraben-, and silicone-free.
 "These all add buildup on the hair by weighing it down and not allowing it to grow to its full potential," he explains.
 Instead, he recommends investing in the below shampoo and conditioner from Oribe.

 The truth is, healthy hair starts at the scalp.
 So, scalp treatments need to become your strands' best friend.
 Dorsey prescribes the below scalp treatment to his clients, and they've all seen their hair grow at a significant speed after using this.

-"This scalp treatment works to fight the FGF5 protein, which causes hair loss," Dorsey explains.
-"It creates a happy, healthy scalp and follicle environment, which really amps up hair growth."
+"This scalp treatment works to fight the FGF5 protein," Dorsey explains.
+(The FGF5 protein is proven to cause hair loss).
+"It creates a happy, healthy scalp and follicle environment, which amps up hair growth."

 Prioritize Your Health and Wellness

 Your body is interconnected in so many ways.
-What you put inside your body can affect things on the outside, including your hair.
+What you put inside your body may affect things on the outside, including your hair.
 This is why Dorsey believes to really amp up your hair growth to its max capabilities, you have to first ensure you're taking care of yourself on the inside.
 "Serious stress, being sick, and extreme diets can all lead to hair loss," Dorsey warns.
 "I always like to promote overall wellness as a key to hair growth.
 Make sure you're working out not only to keep your body looking right but also to keep your mind right and your stress levels down.
 Exercise also boosts your metabolism, which speeds up hair growth."

 Food plays a major part in hair growth.
 Dorsey says to be sure to eat a balanced diet rich in omegas, iron, zinc, and vitamins, especially vitamins B and E.